-- THE first account I composed, Theophilus, about all that Jesus began to do and teach, - 2 until the day when He was taken up to heaven, after He had by the Holy Spirit given orders to the apostles whom He had chosen. - 3 To these He also presented Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God. - 4 Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised, "Which," He said, "you heard of from Me; - 5 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now." - 6 So when they had come together, they were asking Him, saying, "Lord, is it at this time You are restoring the kingdom to Israel?" - 7 He said to them, "It is not for you to know times or epochs which the Father has fixed by His own authority; - 8 but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth." - 9 And after He had said these things, He was lifted up while they were looking on, and a cloud received Him out of their sight. - 10 And as they were gazing intently into the sky while He was going, behold, two men in white clothing stood beside them. - 11 They also said, "Men of Galilee, why do you stand looking into the sky?
-This Jesus, who has been taken up from you into heaven, will come in just the same way as you have watched Him go into heaven." - 12 Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey away.
+- IN the first book, O Theophilus, I have dealt with all that Jesus began to do and teach. - 2 until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen. - 3 He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God. - 4 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, "you heard from me; - 5 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now." - 6 So when they had come together, they asked him, "Lord, will you at this time restore the kingdom to Israel?" - 7 He said to them, "It is not for you to know times or seasons that the Father has fixed by his own authority. - 8 "But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth." - 9 And when he had said these things, as they were looking on, he was lifted up, and a cloud took him out of their sight. - And while they were gazing into heaven as he went, behold, two men stood by them in white robes, - and said, "Men of Galilee, why do you stand looking into heaven?
+This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven."